What Are Prepaid Costs When Buying a Home, And How Do You Calculate Them?

 Depending on your area, your lender may require — and you may want — insurance to protect against specific hazards like floods or earthquakes.

-In this case, the lender would also collect one year of the insurance premium, and it will be paid out of your escrow account in the same way as your other homeowners insurance.
+In this case, the lender would also collect one year of the insurance premium, and it would be paid out of your escrow account in the same way as your other homeowners insurance.

 Mortgage interest